grantaj/nanoc/README.md

 ### Address Mode Table
 - Each entry consists of
   ```
-  byte width
   word formatter
   ```
-- `width` is the number of bytes in the operand
 - `formatter` is the address of the output function for this mode
-- disassembler pushes the next width bytes onto stack and `jsr formatter`
+- disassembler pushes the next width bytes onto stack and `jsr formatter` (actually it does jmp (vector) where vector points to formatter, with return address manually loaded onto the stack)
+- Formatter routines output the formatted operand and return the width of the operand in the accumulator (to facilitate incrementing the pointer)

 ### Outline